We provide total solutions for entrepreneurs

 A limited company can be established with only one shareholder and does not need to set up a supervisor, which makes it easier to set up; if there are more than two shareholders in a limited company, the transfer of shares must be approved by the other shareholders, and the shareholding structure is relatively stable.

-It must have at least two natural person shareholders, or at least one governmental or legal person as a shareholder, so it is usually larger in size; the Company Law also stipulates that a company limited by shares must have a supervisor, which is more stringent in terms of corporate governance.
+A limited company must have at least two natural persons shareholders or at least one governmental or legal person as a shareholder, so it is usually larger in size.
+The Company Law also stipulates that a company limited by shares must have a supervisor, which is more stringent in terms of corporate governance.
 In addition, the shares of a limited company can be freely transferred without the consent of the other shareholders, which allows for a greater degree of freedom in the movement of shareholdings than a limited company.

 FAQ: